Enter Discount Code 10HEALTHY at checkout for $10 off orders of $100 or more! Brand exclusions apply - Click for details

 Ingredients

-Other Ingredients: Hydroxypropyl methylcellulose, FOS, microcrystalline cellulose, stearic acid, silicon dioxide.
+Other Ingredients: Microcrystalline cellulose, Hydroxypropyl methylcellulose, Fructooligosaccharides, Stearic acid, Silicon dioxide.

 Suggested Use

-As a dietary supplement, 1 capsule one to three times daily on an empty stomach, or as directed by a healthcare practitioner
+As a dietary supplement, take 1 capsule three times daily between meals, or as directed by a healthcare practitioner.

 More Info